joewalker/gcli/docs/design.md

 ### Connection limitations

 Unix pre-dates the Internet and treats almost everything as a file.
-It is more useful in a connected world to use URIs as ways to identify sources of data.
+Since the Internet it could be more useful to use URIs as ways to identify sources of data.

 ### Memory limitations